-Last, take the 1960 standardized table and additionally impose the 2005 levels of married female labor-force participation.
+Now, take the 1960 standardized table and additionally impose the 2005 levels of married female labor-force participation.
 Likewise, force the 1960 levels of married female labor-force participation on the 2005 standardized contingency table.
-Now, the Gini coefficients are 0.33 and 0.44.
-Income inequality rises for 2005 (from 0.35 to 0.44).
-By shutting down married femalelabor participation for 2005 income inequality worsens.
-The Lorenz curve for this experiment virtually lies on top of the one from the data for 2005 (but shifts very slightly outward), so it is not shown in Figure 3.
+The Gini coefficients are 0.326 and 0.444.
+Income inequality rises for 2005 (from 0.429 to 0.444).
+By shutting down married female-labor participation for 2005 income inequality worsens.
 This illustrates the importance of married female labor-force participation for understanding income inequality.
-The results of the experiments are catalogued in Table 2.
-So, if people matched in 2005 according to the standardized mating pattern observed in 1960, which showed less positive assortative matching, then income inequality would drop because income is more diversified across husband and wife.
-For this effect to function females need to work in 2005, as they did, or diversification in household income can't operate.